-Prerequisite courses: CSE 122, CSE 123, or CSE 142, CSE 143
+Prerequisite courses: CSE 122, CSE 123, or CSE 142, CSE 143, any of which may be taken concurrently.

 Prerequisites by Topic: Basic familiarity with computer programming

 Lecture Topics:

 The sequential order of the labs does not matter as long as the topics used in each lab are discussed before the lab is assigned.
 The order of labs and lectures may be changed to accommodate the professor teaching the class.